raoulbia/shizen-gengo/docs/index.rst

 Changelog
 *********

+* v 0.1.3 improve function to remove new line and carriage return characters
 * v 0.1.2 further development of new or improvement of existing functions and docstring
 * v 0.1.1 pre-release